The Geological Society is involved with education from primary level, through the keystages of the National Curriculum

-At the GSL we can provide support to schools in the UK wishing to understand more about Earth Sciences and how to incorporate examples within the National Curriculum.
+The Geological Society provides support to schools in the UK wishing to understand more about Earth Sciences, and how to incorporate examples within the National Curriculum.

 An A-Z of educational organisations, with links to their websites

 For over 16-year-olds, find out about joining as a Junior Candidate Fellow or Candidate Fellow